verdaux/BookNotes/Phrases/Impressors 18.md

 - [ ] We haven't printed the formal announcements yet
 - [ ] Your next favourite friend will look like this.
 - [ ] I'm an equal opportunity exploiter.
 I only help those who can help myself.
+- [ ] Patriotism is nothing but loyalty to real estate.
+Real estate that has been conquered and invaded by different regimes.